floriankuehl/devworx/README.md

 <p>The software can be customized and extended as desired, as it is intended to save time for developers.</p>

 <h2>Inspiration</h2>
-<p>As a developer, I wrote the same codes over and over.
-I repeated the same time-consuming steps for prototype development.
-Sure, I could have used bigger frameworks like Typo3 (big inspiration for me), because of future compatibility and ability to handle big Web-Projects with ease.
-But for small prototypes, Typo3 is just too big.
-Devworx is my personal interpreation of a framework, that was shaped over more than 20 years of development.
+<p>As a developer, I wrote the same codes over and over for kickstarting a standalone webapp.
+I repeated the same time-consuming steps for every prototype project.
+Sure, I could have used bigger frameworks like Typo3 (big inspiration for me), because of future compatibility and ability to handle big Web-Projects with ease, but for small prototypes, Typo3 is just too big.
+Devworx is my personal framework, that was shaped by experience many years of development.
 It might not be perfect, but it will grow.</p>

 <h2>Roadmap</h2>
 <p>The solution will be expanded and supplemented with functionality over time.
 Here are some ideas:</p>